 - A CSE Emergency and Rescue Plan must be documented as part of the risk assessment.

-- We will not commit personnel to confined space entry unless there is a rescue plan in place.
+- No personnel committed to a confined space entry unless there is a rescue plan in place.

 - Personnel working in the space must be attached to a Life Line.
 Always consider vertical vs. horizontal rescue issues and the use of Rescue BA sets.

-- If Non Entry Rescue is not possible we must have a standby rescue team (with BA sets) at the entry site.
+- If Non Entry Rescue is not possible a standby rescue team (with BA sets) must be at the entry site.